Bivouac (album): Background

+Development and recording

+Journalist Dan Ozzi, in his book Sellout: The Major-Label Feeding Frenzy That Swept Punk, Emo, and Hardcore 1994–2007 (2021), said they stood out from the local pop-punk acts and the roster of Berkeley label Lookout Records as the members were a bit "older, a little more collegiate.
+They had degrees in philosophy, history, English literature, whereas many in the scene were high school students or dropouts."
+Ozzi also said Jawbreaker's initial time in the Bay Area coincided with the conclusion of a period of integrity for independently made rock music.
+He explained that upon the release of Nevermind by Nirvana in September 1991, it became an immediate commercial success.
+As a result, the music industry's interest in independent artists was magnified considerably.
+Pfahler said major labels started becoming interested in Jawbreaker that year; they received letters from two labels, who wanted to hear a demo tape from them, which the members promptly ignored.
+The majority of the tracks that ended up on their next album were written between June and September 1991.

-In December 1990, Bauermeister completed his bachelor's degree, with Schwarzenbach getting his some months afterwards.
-After coaxing from their friends, Bauermeister and Schwarzenbach reconnected and decided to work on the band again.
-With education finished, the trio relocated to the Mission District of San Francisco, California in mid-1991 to write new material.
-Following this, they played 25 shows in local areas alongside Fugazi and Green Day.
-Between June and September 1991, the band wrote the majority of the tracks that would end up on their next album.
-They practiced several times a week at a rehearsal space in Tenderloin, San Francisco, leading up to recording sessions in October 1991.
+Jawbreaker practiced several times a week at a rehearsal space in Tenderloin, San Francisco, leading up to recording sessions in October 1991.
 They recorded at Razor's Edge in San Francisco, California; they picked the studio as they were aware of other acts that had recorded there.
-The basic tracks of drums, bass and guitar were recorded in a three-or-four day period.
+The basic tracks of drums, bass, and guitar were recorded in a three- or four- day period.
 Producer Jonathan Burnside was involved in these early sessions for only a day until he left the project, leaving it mainly to producer and engineer Billy Anderson.
 Anderson was previously an acquaintance and a fan of the band, knowing the members from the San Francisco scene.
-Though Mike Morasky is credited as an producer, Anderson said he took on an engineering role.
-After a week's break, overdubbing commenced over two-or-three days.
+Though Mike Morasky is credited as a producer, Anderson said he took on an engineering role.
+After a week's break, overdubbing commenced over two or three days.
 Anderson estimated that the sessions had cost the band under $5,000.
 They mixed the majority of the songs in the midst of the Oakland Hills fire, which they were unaware of until late in the day.
-"Ache" was recorded during the sessions, but was ultimately left unmixed when the track listing was being finalized.
+"Ache" was recorded during the sessions but was ultimately left unmixed when the track listing was being finalized.
+The band, Anderson, Mike Morasky, and Burnside were all credited as engineers and producers.
+George Horn mastered the album at Fantasy Studios, located in Berkeley, California.